Quick Facts About Section 179 Deductions

 Tax matters are complex, and we recommend you seek advice from professionals to help avoid mistakes and ensure you claim appropriate deductions.
 Meanwhile, let’s define a couple of terms we mentioned above.

-Depreciation — Depreciation is a noncash accounting charge that reduces the value of an asset, reducing a company’s net earnings and tax liability.
+Depreciation — Depreciation is a noncash accounting charge that reduces the value of an asset, lowering a company’s net earnings and tax liability.
 For example, if your business purchases a vehicle for $50,000, you could depreciate its value for tax purposes over its useful life of five years, recording a noncash expense of $10,000 for each of those five years.

 Bottom Line on Section 179

-Editor’s Note: This article has been updated since its initial publication.
+Editor’s Note: We have updated this article since its initial publication.